Alex Duffy, Corporate Finance Director

-Can you describe Do you see a fundamental shift in the investment community?
+Do you see a fundamental shift in the investment community?
 If so, is there any insight and advice for TMT businesses?

 “In 2020, it was reported that investment in UK tech startups was up by a whopping 34% between March 23rd and April 27.
 The industry has since gone on to achieve record figures, with tech start-ups and scale-ups in the UK now valued at £422.55billion collectively.
 Technology is advancing so quickly in many areas – driverless cars, AI and machine learning, AR and Big Data to name a few, and there is so much overlap that this is creating new market opportunities.

 “The TMT space is still considered quite niche, however, especially when it comes to raising capital and understanding the nuances of a range of investors.
 From angel rounds all the way up to Series F or private equity involvement, understanding funding processes and matching them to the business’ lifecycle is vital.